APRL-Technologies/.github/profile/README.md

 # APRL Technologies
-**Building the Full-Stack Infrastructure for Embodied AI.**

-`[ Status: Stealth / Pre-Launch ]`

-We are a robotics startup rooted in the UCSD engineering ecosystem, founded by the core team behind Qualcomm's 2025 and 2026 CES robotics showcases.

-Currently operating in stealth mode, APRL Technologies is dedicated to solving the deployment bottleneck in Physical AI.
-We are building a low-cost, full-stack development kit that bridges the gap between state-of-the-art policy models and edge hardware.

-### ⚙️ Our Engineering Focus
-Most of our core development is currently in private repositories as we prepare for our initial launch.
-Our active R&D includes:
+Building low-cost, full-stack dev kits for physical AI.

+Founded by alumni from UCSD and Qualcomm's CES robotics team, we focus on the deployment bottleneck in embodied AI: getting state-of-the-art policies to run efficiently on edge hardware.

+[Status: Stealth]

+Our core infrastructure code is currently in private repositories.
+We are actively working on:
-* **Edge Compute Optimization:** Rigorous board-level adaptation and model quantization for low-latency inference on NVIDIA Jetson Orin Nano and Qualcomm platforms.
+- Edge compute optimization (model quantization for NVIDIA Jetson Orin Nano & Qualcomm platforms)
-* **Hardware-Level Integration:** Deep tuning and control logic mapping for heterogeneous actuator setups (e.g., optimizing kinematics for HX-10HM motors on main arms and HX-30HM on secondary arms).
+- Hardware-level control logic for heterogeneous actuator setups (e.g., HX-10HM main / HX-30HM secondary)
-* **Unified Benchmarking:** Developing standardized deployment pipelines to evaluate foundation models on physical hardware reliably.

-### 🗺️ Open Source Roadmap
-We believe the future of robotics is open.
-While our core hardware abstractions are currently private, our roadmap includes open-sourcing:
-1. Board-specific deployment scripts and Docker environments.
-2. Quantized baseline models optimized for edge inference.
-3. Standardized evaluation benchmarks for reproducible physical AI research.
+- Standardized deployment pipelines for physical evaluation

-### 📍 Location
+We believe in open robotics.
+Later this year, we plan to open-source our board-specific deployment environments and quantized baselines to help the community benchmark models on real hardware.

 San Diego, CA

----
-*We are actively looking to collaborate with teams providing reproducible hardware environments (like the OpenArm Cell) to benchmark our deployment pipelines.
-If you are building the future of physical AI, let's connect.*